 The most common analysis techniques are visual, percussion sounding and relative moisture content.

 Moulded fibreglass grid liners for the keel, mast, shroud and engine loads are common in modern construction.

 Sounding, moisture and stress analysis techniques for delamination or disbonding as the result of a grounding.

-Laminate blister analysis is based on our shipwright repair experience.
-There are many authoritative essays explaining the condition, its chemistry and causes, and repair methods.
+Laminate blister analysis is based on our shipwright repair experience and past research.

-Visual inspection of oxidation, pitting and cavitation damage to shafts, propellers and fittings.
+Visual inspection for oxidation, pitting and cavitation damage to shafts, propellers and fittings.